contentful/contentful-management.java/README.md

 *Words of warning*

 The Modules `apiKeys`, `environments`, `roles`, `spaceMemberships`, `uiExtensions`, `uploads`, and `webhooks`, do not support Environments different to `master`.
-If the configuration explained is used with these Modules, they will throw an `exception`.
-Creation of a new client without specifying an Environment id is needed and repeating of the ids in the call is needed:
+If the above configuration is used with these Modules, they throw an `exception`.
+Creation of a new client without specifying an Environment id is needed:

 ```
 final CMAArray<CMAApiKey> array =